 - Open Disk Utility: Use Spotlight (Command + Space) and type "Disk Utility."
 Press Enter to open the application.

-- Select the USB Drive: In Disk Utility, locate and select your USB drive from the sidebar.
+- Select the Drive: In Disk Utility, locate and select your drive from the sidebar.

 - Erase the Drive: Click on the "Erase" button at the top.

-- Choose Format: Select the desired format (exFAT or FAT32 is recommended for cross-platform compatibility).
+- Choose Format: You can choose exFAT or FAT32 for cross-platform compatible.

 - Name the Drive: Enter a name for the drive.